Camphor76-22-2/ccthunder-pomkot-data/README.md

 This is intended to be used with the CCTHUNDER modpack...
-Contents of said pack reproduced in mrpack form here due to being a combo curse-modrinth bundle; as combo packs are effectively unhostable on both.
+Contents of said pack reproduced in the minimal form required for import into ATLAUNCHER here due to being a combo curse-modrinth bundle; as combo packs are effectively unhostable on both.